-- If the spillage kit is unsuitable for use on soft furnishings, untreated wood and carpets, clean the surface using a pH neutral detergent and warm water, a carpet shampoo machine or steam cleaner. - If soft furnishings or other items are heavily contaminated with blood or body fluids that cannot be adequately decontaminated, they should be disposed of appropriately. - Dispose of waste and PPE as infectious waste. - Wash hands with liquid soap and warm running water. - If a mop and bucket are used, they should be in accordance with the national colour coding, refer to the 'Safe management of the care environment Policy for General Practice'.
-After use, the mop head should be disposed of immediately as infectious waste and the bucket washed with detergent and warm water and dried with paper towels, and then wiped with a chlorine-based disinfectant at 1,000 parts per million and stored upside down to air dry. - All cloths used must be single use and disposed of after use.
+- If the spillage kit is unsuitable for use on soft furnishings, untreated wood and carpets, clean the surface using a general purpose neutral detergent and warm water, a carpet shampoo machine or steam cleaner. - If soft furnishings or other items are heavily contaminated with blood or body fluids that cannot be adequately decontaminated, they should be disposed of appropriately. - Dispose of waste and PPE in the relevant waste stream, refer to the 'Safe disposal of waste, including sharps Policy for General Practice'. - Wash hands with liquid soap and warm running water. - If a mop and bucket are used, they should be in accordance with the national colour coding, refer to the 'Safe management of the care environment Policy for General Practice'.
+After use, the mop head should be disposed of immediately as clinical infectious waste and the bucket disinfected appropriately, cleaned and stored upside down to air dry. - All cloths used must be single use and disposed of after use.